NicolaiFlemming/StudienarbeitCode/abaqus-sim/readme.md

-# Abaqus Strap Joint Simulation
+# Abaqus Joint Simulation

-This project automates the setup and execution of strap joint simulations in Abaqus using Python scripting.
-It provides a flexible framework for running both batch simulations and single-point analyses of CFRP strap joints with different adhesive types.
+This project automates the setup and execution of CFRP joint simulations in Abaqus using Python scripting.
+It provides a flexible framework for running both batch simulations and single-point analyses of strap joints (SAP) and stepped joints (SEP) with different adhesive types.

 ## Features

 - Batch processing of multiple simulation scenarios
+- Support for both Strap Joints (SAP) and Stepped Joints (SEP)
 - Support for different adhesive materials (DP490, AF163)
-- Configurable parameters (overlap length, adhesive thickness)
+- Configurable parameters (overlap length, adhesive thickness, joint type)
 - Multi-core processing support
 - Automatic file organization and naming